Board of Directors

 Member

-Full Professor of History of Technology and Engineering at the Department of Applied Social Sciences at NOVA School of Science and Technology FCT NOVA, where she has been teaching since 1986.
-She was department chair in 4 terms and, from 2007 to 2019, (co)directed the CIUHCT - Interuniversity Center for History of Science and Technology, one of the top ranked and leading Portuguese research units in History of Science and Technology.
+Full Professor of History of Technology and Engineering in the Department of Applied Social Sciences at NOVA School of Science and Technology FCT NOVA, where she has taught since 1986.
+She has been department chair for 4 terms and, from 2007 to 2019, (co)directed CIUHCT - Interuniversity Center for the History of Science and Technology, one of the best-ranked and leading Portuguese research units in the History of Science and Technology.

-A pioneer in the field of History of Technology in Portugal, her research focuses on the History of Technology and Engineering in Portugal and in the former colonies and on the processes of globalization of science and technology, particularly with regard to the circulation and appropriation of knowledge, networks and relations between centers and peripheries.
-Recently he has been interested in the relationship between colonial/imperial engineering and the concept of the Anthropocene, leading the project Engineering the Anthropocene: Colonial Science, Technology and Medicine and the change of the African landscape.
-In this context he has participated and organized events in the context of the international project Anthropocene Campus and, in 2021, organized the Anthropocene Forum, one of the events integrated in the Portuguese Presidency of the European Council.
+A pioneer in the field of the History of Technology in Portugal, her research focuses on the History of Technology and Engineering in Portugal and in the former colonies and on the processes of globalization of science and technology, particularly with regard to the circulation and appropriation of knowledge, networks and relations between centers and peripheries.
+She has recently become interested in the relationship between colonial/imperial engineering and the concept of the Anthropocene, leading the project Engineering the Anthropocene: Colonial Science, Technology and Medicine and the change of the African landscape.
+In this context, she has participated in and organized events in the context of the international Anthropocene Campus project and, in 2021, she organized the Anthropocene Forum, one of the events integrated in the Portuguese Presidency of the European Council.

-She regularly publishes in renowned international journals and is author, co-author and co-editor of a large number of books and book chapters, published in leading publishers.
-She is a founding member of the main international research networks in her field, has organized numerous national and international conferences and workshops, including the reference societies in the area, and has led and participated in dozens of national and international projects.
-She integrated the list "Women in Science" in 2021 and received the two highest international distinctions in the area of History of Technology: the Leonardo da Vinci Medal (2020, Society for the History of Technology) and the Kranzberg Lecture (2022, International Committee for the History of Technology), both awarded for the first time to a Portuguese researcher.
+She publishes regularly in renowned international journals and is the author, co-author and co-editor of a large number of books and book chapters published by leading publishers.
+She is a founding member of the main international research networks in her field, has organized numerous national and international conferences and workshops, including those of the leading societies in the field, and has led and participated in dozens of national and international projects.
+She was included in the "Women in Science" list in 2021 and received the two highest international distinctions in the field of the History of Technology: the Leonardo da Vinci Medal (2020, Society for the History of Technology) and the Kranzberg Lecture (2022, International Committee for the History of Technology), both awarded for the first time to a Portuguese researcher.